lehder/TodoApp/grpproject.md

 ## merge

-Used to merge... the file changes between "checkpoints" (commits).
+Used to merge... the file changes between two branches"checkpoints" (commits).

 ## pull request